 Tomasz Widomski (age 52), a graduate of IT sciences (1990), at the Department of Computer Science of the Warsaw University of Technology.
 In 2012 he completed postgraduate studies at the Warsaw School of Economics (SGH).
-Chairman of the Board of ELPROMA1 (1992-2014).
-He has joined several EU projects, including one related to GALILEO time services (DEMETRA2) and hosted by INRIM3, GSA4.
-Earlier he supervised ELPROMA R&D team working with CERN on White Rabbit5 Project - a ultra-high precision PTP (2009-2012).
+Chairman of the Board of ELPROMA (1992-2014), later an honorary member of the board, at present a member of the Supervisory Board.
+He has over 25 years of experience working on Time Server development and M2M telemetry business.
+He began to popularise the important role of cyber-security of synchronization that together with robust synchronization technology makes systems resistant to time manipulations.
+He has joined several EU projects, including one related to GALILEO time services (DEMETRA) and hosted by INRIM, GSA earlier he supervised a r&d team working with CERN on White Rabbit Project (2009-2012).